With the combination of a small number of people + software + servers and robots

 November 21, 2019

-It may sound a bit strange, but one of the best ways to make friends with people from different countries when you go abroad is to do the "Origami ORIGAMI", which is very typical of the Japanese people.
+It may sound a bit strange, but one of the best ways to make friends with people from different countries when you go abroad is the Japanese way of "Origami ORIGAMI".

 Origami is highly recognized, and when they start making it, they are interested in it in an "ah, that's it" kind of way.